santoshD93/Google-Places-Enrichment-Tool/README.md

 **Enrich any list of companies with real-time business details (phone number, website domain, and full address) using the Google Places API.**

-This tool supports both `.csv` and `.xlsx` input/output files, and is optimized for use within data, sales, operations, or engineering teams.
+This tool supports both `.csv` and `.xlsx` input/output files, and is optimised for use within data, sales, operations, or engineering teams.

 ---